Skip to main content

 Roadmap: Native Cross-Chain Price Synchronization

-IFÁ Labs’ H2 2026 roadmap includes native cross-chain infrastructure that will make cross-chain consistency stronger and easier to build on:| Feature | Description | Impact |
+IFÁ Labs’ H2 2026 roadmap includes native cross-chain infrastructure that will make cross-chain consistency stronger and easier to build on: These features will be backward-compatible with existing integrations.
+Protocols built on the current architecture will benefit automatically as the infrastructure upgrades.

 Next Steps